Geek-Estate/horizon-landingpage/faq/index.md

 **Q: Which communities are available?**

 **A:** Beyond the "Horizon Public" group which anyone can join, the only communities that are available inside Horizon are ones we've specifically created for communities or groups whose administrators have reached out to us.
-There are a few public unlock codes located [here](/blog/group-codes-available/).
+There are a few public unlock codes located [here](/blog/group-codes-available/) and [here](/blog/unlock-codes-hospitality-exchanges/).
 If you'd like a group created, please [let us know](mailto:info@horizonapp.co).

 **Q: I want Horizon for my community.
 How do I enable that?**